Showdown in Little Tokyo: Production

 Lester says the film was taken over by the studio and recut without his involvement.

+There is both an R-Rated and Unrated version of the film, with the latter having approximatlely 19 seconds of extra footage.

 Reception

 Box office

-Warner Bros. was not happy with the film and re-edited it, only to give it a limited theatrical run in the United States, Mexico, Australia, France (where it skipped Paris), Italy, Israel and Hungary.
+Warner Bros. was not happy with the film and re-edited it, only to give it a limited theatrical run in the United States, Mexico, Australia, France (where it skipped Paris), Italy, Israel, and Hungary.
 Except for these markets, the film was released direct-to-video in 1992.

 In the US opening weekend, the film grossed $455,192 from 140 theaters which was an average of $3,251 per theater.
 This accounted for 20% of the film's total gross.

 It ranked #9 in Hungary's Top 10 of 1992 Overall Box Office Grosses (according to the 1994 Variety International Film Guide), grossing $197,590 in Hungary.

-After Brandon Lee's untimely death while filming The Crow (1994), movies with Lee in leading roles, such as Showdown in Little Tokyo, saw a surge in video sales.
+After Brandon Lee died while filming The Crow (1994), movies with Lee in leading roles, such as Showdown in Little Tokyo, saw a surge in video sales.

 The film became a cult classic among action fans after its release.
 Director Mark L. Lester said: “I was going for exaggerated reality.
 Kind of a pop art thing or a comic book.
 But Warner took about ten minutes out of the film, which were pretty good actually.
 They changed it all around.
 They didn’t do a big release, but I guess people liked it.“ Brandon Lee was also very fond of the movie: "I didn't have a lot of input into it.
 It was really just a job for me but it was a good experience".

 Critical response

-The movie faced largely negative reviews from critics.
+The film faced largely negative reviews from critics.
 Vincent Canby of The New York Times described it as "violent, but spiritless."
 It holds a rating of 33% on Rotten Tomatoes based on 9 reviews, with an average score of 4.3/10.